-Balga SHS students study Drama in a supportive and inclusive learning environment that fosters student-centred learning, encourages them to take risks and to meet new challenges.
+Balga SHS students study Drama in a supportive and inclusive learning environment that fosters student-centred learning, encouraging them to take risks and to meet new challenges.

 Students are provided with opportunities to work with industry artists including professional actors and directors to explore scripted and improvised drama.
 These include; WAAPA professionals, Yirra Yaakin Theatre Company Directors and ECU drama students.